 Overview: Pronghorn Antelope in Unit 30A are found only in the San Bernardino Valley.
 These animals prefer a flat open grassland habitat.
 They can be found throughout the valley south of Highway 80 and north of Geronimo Trail.

 Area: The San Bernardino valley is a mixture of private property and State Trust land.
 Access is limited so be sure to contact as many ranchers as possible for access opportunities.
-Ranches in which antelope can be found include the Snure Ranch, 10X (former IV Bar), Krentz Ranch, McDonald Ranch, and the Lazy J Ranch.
+Ranches in which antelope can be found include the Geronimo Ranch (formerly the Snure Ranch, Lazy J, and Kimble Ranches), the Ranch10X (former IV Bar), Krentz Ranch, and the McDonald Ranch.
 The BLM has good maps of the area which provide a good description of where private property boundaries are.
 Hunters should be aware that access into the north half of the Valley is no longer allowed through the Skeleton Canyon Road.
 There are no public access routes off of Highway 80, although you may access on foot onto State Trust land.
 Pre-scouting cannot be over emphasized for this hunt.
 By pre-scouting a hunter can talk to area landowners and be familiar with areas that they can and cannot hunt.

-Overview: This is the sixth year that the department has opened black bear hunting in Unit 30A.
-Most of 30A is not typical black bear habitat so the department has combined units 30A and 29.
+Overview: Most of 30A is not typical black bear habitat so the department has combined units 30A and 29.
 Although, the best areas to hunt in 30A are located in the Peloncillo and the Pedregosa Mountains.

 Bear hunts in this state are set up to try and minimize the take of females (sows).
 For this reason there is a Female Harvest Objective for each unit every year.
 All hunters should pay very close attention to the characteristics of bear to distinguish between boars and sows.
 Also, all bears should be watched for some time to be absolutely sure that there are no cubs around.
 Cubs don't always stay close to their mother.